fltt/qbvault/README.md

 * `sha256`
 * a bunch of utils any modern Unix OS has (`sh`, `sed`, `grep`, etc.)

-I've tested these scripts in *FreeBSD*.
+I've tested these scripts on *FreeBSD*.
 With other OSes you may need to tweak them: e.g., in *Linux* distributions the `sha256` utility is usually called `sha256sum`.